Campanile probe

 In near-field scanning optical microscopy the campanile probe is a tapered optical probe with a shape of a campanile (a square pyramid).
 It is made of an optically transparent dielectric, typically silica, and its two facets are coated with a metal, typically gold.
 At the probe tip, the metal-coated facets are separated by a gap of a few tens of nanometers, which determines the spatial resolution of the probe.
 Such a probe design allows collecting optical signals, usually photoluminescence (PL) or Raman scattering, with a subwavelength resolution, breaking the diffraction limit.

 The campanile probe is attached to an optical fiber, which both provides a laser excitation of the studied sample and collects the measured signal.
 The probe is rastered over the sample with a standard scanning probe microscopy scanner, keeping the distance to the sample surface at a few nanometers.
 Contrary to the traditional (circular) near-field probes, the campanile probe has no cut-off frequency and is insensitive to the spatial mode of the optical near field.
 Hence its application is not limited to thin-film samples.
 Another advantage of the campanile probe is a high signal collection efficiency, which exceeds 90%.

 Campanile probes are typically fabricated as follows: a standard cylindrical single-mode optical fiber is etched with hydrofluoric acid to create a conical tip with a radius of ca. 100 nm.
 Then a square pyramid is carved on the tip using focused ion beam (FIB) milling, and its two facets are coated with a metal by shadow evaporation.
-A nanometer gap is the opened on the tip by FIB.
+A nanometer gap is then opened on the tip by FIB.
 Alternative fabrication method uses nanoimprint lithography to replicate campanile pyramid from a mold.
 This approach significantly increases fabrication speed.